In closing ads, both parties gravitate to familiar messaging

 Democrats have long pegged health care as a winning issue that allows them to paint Republicans as playing political games with protections for pre-existing conditions and overall coverage.

-And the GOP has fallen back on its tried-and-true strategy of linking candidates to an unpopular House Minority Leader Nancy Pelosi to warn against a liberal takeover of Congress.
+And the GOP has fallen back on its tried-and-true strategy of linking candidates to an unpopular House Minority Leader Nancy Pelosi, D-Calif., to warn against a liberal takeover of Congress.

 Meet the Midterms: What we learned on the roadOct.
 25, 201801:41